kg4giy/pwcares/events/2018/crossroads.md

 A head-set is almost a mandatory accessory, especially where they pump the music up to _11_[^fn-spinal_tap].
 Your vehicle may act as a good damper.

+APRS equipment will be in testing, so turn on beacons on the air-interface, or collect tracks of beacons for radio surveys.

 Return to [Summary] [section-summary]

 [^fn-spinal_tap]:It's a <a href="http://www.imdb.com/title/tt0088258/quotes">Spinal Tap (movie)</a> reference.